ositaka/soul-healing-decapcms/data/page/home.md

       show: true
       name: Contact
     title: Connect with The Golden Healing
-    text: >-
-      Contact Tiago today to learn more about our services or to schedule a Soul Healing session.
+    text: Contact Tiago today to learn more about our services or to schedule a Soul Healing session.
 We are here to support you on your journey to wholeness.

-      Email, whatsApp, etc.
 ---